 Germans do not like to waste any part of the pig and a pig’s stomach makes the perfect meat in the Palatinate dish, Saumagen.
 In order to make this stuffed dish, you must have pork, potatoes, onions, marjoram, nutmeg, and white pepper.
 The Germans love this amazing dish especially when it is paired with white wine.
 The origins of this dish are a little unclear as that both the Palatinate farmers and Schlachtfest locals believe they came up with the dish first.

 When people think of German meat dishes, they automatically think of veal, pork, or beef.
 However, there are savory fish dishes such as the Rollmopse.
-This dish is cooked or fried, then Pickled as Herring fillets.
+This dish is a marinated Herring (fish) fillet and rolled with pickles and onions.
 This dish is commonly found pre-made or ready-to-eat in supermarkets.
-This dish was created during Lent in the Medieval times to use as an alternative dish when certain meats could not be consumed.
+This dish was created during Lent in Medieval times to use as an alternative dish when certain meats could not be consumed.

 Traditional German Appetizers